Legacy Leadership Lab - L3

 One owner’s exit is the chance for a whole new beginning.
 Businesses that are essential parts of their local communities can be converted from their traditional origins to social purpose or cooperative enterprises to continue that entrepreneurial legacy.

-A small team at WISIR out of University of Waterloo’s School of Environment, Enterprise and Development is leading five Workshops from coast to coast to help build expert-driven solutions for Canada’s transitioning small business community.
-During these Workshops, the Legacy Leadership Lab will develop market interventions and prototypes that allow conventional and social finance players, business service providers, and community leaders to facilitate social purpose conversions of existing businesses in their own towns.
+A small team at WISIR out of University of Waterloo’s School of Environment, Enterprise and Development is running structured social innovation workshops in three formats: the Design Stream, the Activation Stream, and the broader L3 Community monthly events.
+The Legacy Leadership Lab will assist L3 members in developing market interventions and prototypes that allow conventional and social finance players, business service providers, and community leaders to facilitate social purpose conversions of existing businesses in their own towns, while connecting them to a larger ecosystem, a large and diverse professional network, and a growing body of knowledge and research on social acquisitions.

-WISIR’s team is running and facilitating the L3 initiative and the five Workshops, but the Workshop participants are the ones doing the heavy lifting.
-If you or your organization is looking to design and test new market solutions in social finance and succession, consider participating in one, several, or all of our upcoming Workshops.
+WISIR’s team is running and facilitating the L3 initiative and virtual workshops, but the workshop participants are the ones doing the heavy lifting.
+If you or your organization is looking to design and test new market solutions in social finance and succession, consider joining or forming a Design Group.

 We are looking for